nripstein/Bayesian-Email-Classifier/README.md

-As you can see, the probability distribution function for sensitivity is extremley tightly distributed near 100%.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; As you can see, the probability distribution function for sensitivity is extremley tightly distributed near 100%.
 This indicates that the model is very good at identifying non-spam emails, with a very low false positive rate.
 On the other hand, the specificity pdf shows a wider distribution with a lower mode, indicating that the model is not as good at identifying spam emails, and the degree of certainty in the sensitivity it lower.
 However, the 95% confidence interval for sensitivity still shows a relatively high accuracy rate, ranging from 84.3% to 87.9%.
 I would ideally like to improve the model so that the lower end of the sensitivity 95% confidence interval is at least 90%.

 ## Word Clouds
 ### Most Common Spam Words